Jason-Whitmore/jpf/readme.md

 These black box tests work by conducting several scenarios involving parameterized functions and seeing if their behavior matches what is expected.
 For example, when fitting a Neural Network to some training data, it is expected that the training loss will decrease.
 These black box tests are implemented as [examples](docs/Examples.md) that have clear goals for expected outcomes.
-Check the "Running examples" subsection in the "How to run" section to learn how to run these examples.
+Check the "Examples" subsection in the "How to use/run" section to learn how to run these examples.

 Unit testing is done on both the Utility and LinearAlgebra classes.
 These classes are well suited for unit testing since they contain very small static helper functions with predictable outputs.
 The unit test cases are located in Tests.java file.
-Check the "Running tests" subsection in the "How to run" section to learn how to run these tests.
+Check the "Tests" subsection in the "How to use/run" section to learn how to run these tests.

 ## How to use/run